Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 Weather Window

-Forecast now says Saturday is cloudy and Sunday is cloudy.
+Forecast now says Saturday has a small shower chance and Sunday is bright.
 Outdoor plans should stay short, layered, and easy to exit.

 Saturday